Cole Perfetti: International play

 Perfetti played for Team Canada White at the 2018-19 U17 World Hockey Challenge.
-He finished second in tournament scoring with 2 goals and 7 assists in five games.
+He finished second in the tournament scoring 2 goals and 7 assists in five games.

 Following his success at the U17 World Hockey Challenge, Perfetti was chosen to represent Team Canada at the 2019 Hlinka Gretzky Cup.
-During the tournament, he scored two goals and added another three goals through eight rounds of shootout to lead Team Canada to the gold medal round.
+During the tournament, he scored 8 goals and 4 assists.
+In the semi-finals he scored two goals in regulation and added another three goals through eight rounds of shootout to lead Team Canada to the gold medal round.
 He led the tournament with 12 points through five games to set a new tournament record as Canada clinched a silver medal.
-He was invited to participate in Team Canada's camp for the 2020 World Junior Ice Hockey Championships but was cut prior to the final roster decisions.
+He was invited to participate in Team Canada's camp for the 2020 World Junior Ice Hockey Championships but was cut before the final roster decisions.

 Perfetti eventually made Team Canada's junior team for the 2021 World Junior Ice Hockey Championships after scoring impressing the coaching staff through intrasquad games during the camp.
+Perfetti also made Canada's 2022 World Junior Team and was named alternate captain.
+The tournament, being held in Edmonton, was cancelled after 2 games due to COVID.
+Perfetti scored 1 goal and 5 assists to lead the tournament in scoring though the first two games.

 Perfetti made his senior international debut with Team Canada at the 2021 IIHF World Championship in Latvia.
-During the tournament, he helped Team Canada overcome a 3–0 record by scoring two goals en route to a gold medal.
+During the tournament, he helped Team Canada overcome a 0–3 record by scoring two goals en route to a gold medal.

 Player profile

-Described as a player with a high hockey IQ, Perfetti has drawn comparisons to Nikita Kucherov by hockey pundits prior to his draft.
-Craig Button of Sportsnet described Perfetti as "an elite scoring left winger in the mold of New York Rangers star Artemi Panarin."
+Described as a player with a high hockey IQ, Perfetti has drawn comparisons to Nikita Kucherov by hockey pundits before his draft.
+Craig Button of TSN described Perfetti as "an elite scoring left winger in the mold of New York Rangers star Artemi Panarin."
 After being drafted by the Jets, general manager Kevin Cheveldayoff cited his playmaking, his creativeness, and his ability to manipulate defenders as reasons for drafting him, seeing it as ideal for the team.